Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 9 - The Peacemaker</h3>

-**Energizers:** Creating harmony and unity, being inclusive and accepting, being part of a supportive and peaceful community, feeling calm and content.
-For example, creating a peaceful and harmonious environment, mediating and resolving conflicts, and being part of a supportive and inclusive community.
+**Energizers:** Creating harmony and unity, being inclusive and accepting, being part of a supportive and peaceful community, feeling calm and content, and for example, creating a peaceful and harmonious environment, mediating and resolving conflicts, and being part of a supportive and inclusive community.

-**Drainers:** Conflict or confrontation, feeling pressured or rushed, making decisions or taking a stand, feeling disconnected or isolated.
-For example, dealing with confrontation or disagreements, feeling rushed or pressured, and facing difficult choices or changes.
+**Drainers:** Conflict or confrontation, feeling pressured or rushed, making decisions or taking a stand, feeling disconnected or isolated, dealing with confrontation or disagreements, feeling rushed or pressured, and facing difficult choices or changes.

 **Strengths:** Nines are highly peaceful, harmonious, and empathetic.
 They have a natural talent for mediating conflicts and finding common ground.
 They value relationships and strive for balance and harmony in their lives.